marvinpinto/disjoint.ca/content/til/2016-03-29-hosting-an-ember-app-in-s3-and-cloudfront.md

 tags:
   - emberjs
   - s3
-title: Hosting an Ember app in S3 + Cloudfront
+title: Hosting an Ember app in S3 and Cloudfront
 ---

 Hosting an Ember app on S3 can be slightly challenging since routes (paths)